sstsimulator/sst-macro/docs/developer/developer.md

 #### 3.2.2: Base Class<a name="subsec:baseClass"></a>

-To declare a new factory type, you must include the factory header file and inherit from the base class `factory_type`.
+To declare a new factory type, you must include the factory header file

 ````
 #include <sprockit/factories/factory.h>